 A healthy brush border produces appropriate levels of gut hormones.
 Conversely, an unhealthy brush border will produce fewer of these hormones.
 There are many hormones produced by a healthy small intestine.
-I could write a book on this subject but for today’s post, I want to concentrate on those most directly involved in proper digestion and satiety.
+I could write a book on this subject, but for today’s post I want to concentrate on those most directly involved in proper digestion and satiety.

 Secretin is produced by S-cells in the duodenum in the presence of chyme.
 This hormone tells the pancreas to release pancreatic juice rich in digestive enzymes to complete the breakdown of carbohydrate, protein and fat.
-Without these enzymes, there isn’t much hope for proper digestion.
+Without these enzymes, there isn’t much hope of proper digestion.

 If pancreatic juice is not released, not only is digestion impeded and important electrolytes not secreted, but the small intestine and colon will experience inflammation from highly acidic chyme as it irritates the gastrointestinal mucosa and destroys beneficial bacterial populations in both locations.
 Many experience burning diarrhea as a result.
 This will encourage the growth of pathogenic bacterial species that thrive in inflamed conditions.
-A pancreas that does not release pancreatic juice is one that will become inflamed leading to pancreatitis, and in extreme cases, pancreatic cancer.
+A pancreas that does not release pancreatic juice is one that will become inflamed leading to pancreatitis, and in extreme cases pancreatic cancer.

 Cholecystokinin or CCK is a hormone secreted by L-cells in the duodenum that is also responsible for stimulating pancreatic secretion of digestive enzymes.
 It is also essential for proper gallbladder contraction and the release of bile into the small intestine.
-Bile, pancreatic lipase, and pancreatic colipase are responsible for 80% to 90% of proper fat digestion.
+Bile, pancreatic lipase and pancreatic colipase are responsible for 80% to 90% of proper fat digestion.
 If L-cells are not secreting CCK, or releasing it in insufficient quantities, the gallbladder will not contract as it should.
 Bile in a gallbladder that isn’t regularly expelled is going to harden into stones.
 Fat in stool or steatorrhea is a telltale sign that fat malabsorption is occurring.

 Gallbladder disease is especially common in gluten-consuming societies and was one of the first manifestations of Western-type diseases when flour was introduced to the diet of cultures that had never eaten wheat.
 It is a very common finding in celiacs and gluten-sensitive people.
 (1) Knowing what you know about gluten’s promotion of intestinal inflammation and gut dysbiosis this should surprise none of you.